CLINTON, N.Y. – Hamilton College's

 How It Happened

-- The Continentals got off to a hot start, shooting 13-for-15, including 3-for-4 from 3-point range in the opening quarter.
+- The Continentals got off to a hot start shooting 13-of-15, including 3-of-4 from 3-point range, in the opening quarter.

-- Hamilton went on a 15-3 run during the period with the help of five consecutive points from Abbey Schwoebel '27 to establish a 24-10 advantage with 2:32 left in the first.
+- Hamilton went on a 15-3 run during the period with the help of five consecutive points by Abbey Schwoebel '27 and established a 24-10 advantage with 2:32 left in the first.

-- An old fashioned three-point play from Reagan Dowd '29 and a jumper from Kendall Harris '27 extended Hamilton's lead to 19 points, but Brockport's Mandy Brink nailed a 3-pointer from the right wing on the final possession of the quarter to cut the lead to 33-17 after 10 minutes of play.
+- An old fashioned three-point play by Reagan Dowd '29 and a jumper by Kendall Harris '27 extended Hamilton's lead to 19 points, but Brockport's Mandy Brink nailed a three-pointer from the right wing on the final possession of the quarter and cut the lead to 33-17 after the opening 10 minutes.

-- Althea Hill '26, Maggie Kernodle '29, and Annabelle Semeter '28 each knocked down a 3-pointer during the first five minutes of the second quarter to make it 46-28.
+- Althea Hill '26, Maggie Kernodle '29, and Annabelle Semeter '28 knocked down three-pointers during the first five minutes of the second quarter for a 46-28 advantage.

-- With under two minutes left in the second quarter, Harris grabbed a defensive rebound, brought the ball into the front court, dribbled past her defender and drained a pull-up jumper from the elbow to make it 53-36.
+- With under two minutes left in the second, Harris grabbed a defensive rebound, brought the ball into the front court, dribbled past her defender and drained a pull-up jumper from the elbow that made it 53-36.

-- Brockport's Brianna Carey scored a layup with under a minute remaining in the second quarter, but Hills converted a fastbreak layup just before the buzzer to give the Continentals a 55-38 lead at halftime.
+- Brockport's Brianna Carey scored a layup with under a minute remaining in the quarter, but Hills converted a fast-break layup just before the buzzer and gave the Continentals a 55-38 lead at halftime.

-- Taylor Lambo '26 found Harris for a jumper from the free throw line on the first possession of the third quarter.
-The Golden Eagles then went on a 10-1 run to trim their deficit to 58-48 with 5:20 left in the third.
+- Taylor Lambo '26 found Harris for a jumper from the free-throw line on the first possession of the third quarter.
+The Golden Eagles responded with a 10-1 run and trimmed their deficit to 58-48 with 5:20 left in the third.

-- Hamilton responded with a 7-0 burst as layups from Lambo and Hills sandwiched a 3-pointer from Semeter.
+- Hamilton countered with a 7-0 burst on layups by Lambo and Hills sandwiched around a three-pointer by Semeter.

-- Schwoebel got past her defender and scored a layup with an up and under move from the right block with under 15 seconds left in the third period, then she delivered a nice pass to a cutting Hills for a layup on the final possession of the frame to give the Continentals a 70-50 lead heading into the fourth.
+- Schwoebel got past her defender and scored a layup with an up-and-under move from the right block with under 15 seconds left in the third.
+She delivered a nice pass to a cutting Hills for a layup on the final possession of the quarter and gave the Continentals a 70-50 lead heading into the fourth quarter.

-- Hills accounted for three of Hamilton's first five field goals in the fourth quarter, then she assisted on back-to-back foul line jumpers from Semeter, which gave Hamilton an 84-63 lead with 3:04 remaining in the fourth.
+- Hills accounted for three of Hamilton's first five field goals in the fourth and assisted on back-to-back, foul-line jumpers by Semeter for an 84-63 lead with 3:04 remaining.

-- Jaylen Manning '29 recorded her first career field goal on a jumper from the right wing during Hamilton's final possession of the game.
+- Jaylen Manning '29 recorded her first career field goal on a jumper from the right wing during Hamilton's final possession.

 Notes

-- Hills, Harris, Kernodle, Semeter and Schwoebel each scored in double figures on over 50% shooting from the field.
+- Hills, Harris, Kernodle, Semeter and Schwoebel each scored in double figures on over 50 percent shooting from the field.

-- Hills recorded her second career double-double, and her second game with double-digit rebounds.
-Her eight made field goals tied a career high.
+- Hills' eight made field goals tied a career high.

-- Semeter scored in double figures for the third consecutive game to begin the season.
+- Semeter scored in double figures for the third consecutive game off the bench.
+She leads the team with 13.3 points per game.

-- Harris provided 15 points on 7-for-13 shooting with seven rebounds, four assists and three blocks.
+- Harris provided 15 points with four assists and three blocks.

-- Lambo distributed a game-high six assists to go along with 10 rebounds, seven points and three blocks.
+- Lambo distributed a game-high six assists to go along with 10 rebounds and three blocks.

-- Hamilton shot 36-for-66 from the field as a team on Tuesday.
-The 36 made field goals and 88 points are the most recorded by the Continentals since they converted 42 field goals on 54.5% shooting during a 97-24 win over SUNY Canton in their 2019-20 season opener.
-Hamilton also made 36 field goals during an 81-38 win over Colby-Sawyer on Dec.
+- Hamilton shot 36-of-66 from the field as a team.
+The 36 made field goals and 88 points are the most recorded by the Continentals since they converted 42 field goals on 54.5 percent shooting during a 97-24 win over SUNY Canton in their 2019-20 season opener.
+Hamilton also made 36 field goals during an 81-38 win over Colby-Sawyer College on Dec.
 4, 2021.

-- Hamilton's 27 assists against the Golden Eagles are the most recorded in a game since the win over Canton in 2019.
+- Hamilton's 27 assists were the most in a game since the win over Canton in 2019.

-- Stephanie Jean-Baptiste and Mandy Brink both scored a team-high 13 points for the Golden Eagles.
+- Stephanie Jean-Baptiste and Brink scored a team-high 13 points apiece for the Golden Eagles, who just 30 percent (24-80) from the floor.

 Next Game

-Hamilton will take part in the Oneonta and Hartwick Classic this weekend, beginning with a 5:30 p.m. matchup against Hartwick College (1-2) on Friday, Nov.
+Hamilton takes part in the Oneonta and Hartwick Classic this weekend, beginning with a 5:30 p.m. matchup against Hartwick College (1-2) on Friday, Nov.
 21.